 If you like fishing or diving, there are plenty of choices of boat trips, and if you want to go further out to sea, then dive charters regularly go out to the Eddystone Reef, so you may be able to take a trip out with them, even if you don’t go diving!

 Take the ferry over to Mountbatten, where you will find a lightvessel lantern at Plymouth Yacht Haven.
-At the time of writing I’m unsure which lightvessel it belonged to.
-If you know any further information about it, do please let me know.
+It is thought to be from the former LV3.

 Originally named St Michael’s Island, and clearly visible in Plymouth Sound, Drake’s Island was used to defend Plymouth from potential attack from French and Spanish invasions in the 16th century, and again during World Wars 1 and 2.
 Over the years the island has been used as a prison, religious centre and outdoor training facility.
 It came under new ownership, and there are plans to open up the island again.